Ryan SangBaek Kim, Ph.D.

 Institute for Affective Sovereignty and Interdisciplinary Studies

-is to redraw the map of what it means to be human
+To understand the architecture of feeling is to redraw the map of what it means to be human

 News & Highlights